 These are from a seedling grown by Rebecca Newburn, whose Purple Tree Collards flowered at the same time as her Lacinato (dino) kale and she saved the seeds and grew them out.
 At the time, this was her favorite of the seedlings.
 It looks somewhat like a lacinato kale plant, but grows more or less like a small tree collard.
 The main drawback is that it flowers vigorously each spring, which slows down leaf production.
 You can eat these flower shoots like small broccoli.
 Once they have flowered and set some seed you can cut back the flower stalks and the plants will resume leaf production.They have a milder taste than Purple Tree Collards.
 Dinosaur Tree Collards are a smaller, less vigorous tree collard that is naturally multi-trunked and grows to 3-5 feet maximum.

-Daubenton Kale (Variegated Perennial Kale)
+Daubenton Kale 'Panache' (Variegated Perennial Kale)

 Jolly Green Tree Collard